-The Programme was adapted to school in Pisa (Tuscany Region of Italy) as a prevention programme to

-Aggressive behavior and behavior disorders at school are associated to a worsening of the child or adolescent in various areas: education (poor performance, attention deficits, academic failure), family (characterized by conflicts, verbal and physical aggression) and social (school leaving, entering in antisocial groups, marginalization).
+The programme was adapted to school in Pisa (Tuscany Region of Italy) as a prevention programme to promote the development of new skills, improving social skills and diminishing aggressive behaviors Aggressive behavior and behavior disorders at school are associated to a worsening of the child or adolescent in various areas: education (poor performance, attention deficits, academic failure), family (characterized by conflicts, verbal and physical aggression) and social (school leaving, entering in antisocial groups, marginalization).
 For this reason, they are considered disorders at high social cost (Loeber, Burke, Lahey, Winters, & Zera, 2000).
 The incidence of the problem varies between 6% and 16% for males and between 2% and 9% for females under 18 years (Loeber and Keenan, 1994).

-The Coping Power program is a multi-modal program for the control and anger management in school-age children, developed by Lochman and collaborators (Lochman & Wells, 2002a-b).
-It is based on cognitive-behavioral interventions and on the socio-cognitive model of Dodge (Crick & Dodge, 1994).
+The Coping Power program is a multi-modal program for the control and anger management in school-age children, developed by Lochmman and collaborators (Lochmman & Wells, 2002a-b).
+It is based on cognitive- behavioral interventions and on the socio-cognitive model of Dodge (Crick & Dodge, 1994).
 The Program includes also parents.